 Dylan is licensed to practice in all courts in the State of Maine and has litigated in courthouses throughout the state, from York to Bangor.
 In addition, he practices in the United States District Court for the District of Maine and the United States Court of Appeals for the First Circuit.
 He is a member of the Board of Directors of the Maine Association of Criminal Defense Lawyers.

 Dan Wentworth was born in Portland, and raised in Sanford, Maine.
 He graduated from Appalachian State University in 2014, with a degree in History.
 In 2017, he graduated cum laude from the University of Maine School of Law.
+In 2023, he earned a Master of Law degree (LLM) in Forensics, Criminology, and Law from Maastricht University in the Netherlands.
 While in law school, Dan obtained a wealth of experience in criminal and civil law.
 He worked at the York County District Attorney’s Office as a student attorney, negotiating at dispositional conferences, conducting case screenings, and representing the State in suppression hearings and various other criminal proceedings.
 Additionally, during law school, he was a reserve police officer for the Old Orchard Beach Police Department, where he gained knowledge and experience in law enforcement and the investigative aspect of the criminal justice system.
 During his final year of law school, he was a student attorney at the Cumberland Legal Aid Clinic, where he represented clients in various criminal and civil matters, including dispositional conferences, federal bail revocations, family matters, protection-from-abuse hearings, civil tort cases, and more.
+In 2023, Dan was promoted from an associate of the firm to a partner (non-equity) of the firm.

 Dan is a member of the Maine Bar Association and is licensed to practice in both state and federal court in Maine.
 He has appeared in various courts around the state, including Portland, Biddeford, York, Springvale, Alfred, and Lewiston.